ExpiryEats/ExpiryEats/docs/source/database-manager.rst

 Delete An Item
 --------------

-This method simply adds an item to the database using its data:
+This method deletes an item in the database using its unique identifier:

 ``Future<void> deleteItem(int itemId) async {}``